socketio/socket.io-website/docs/server-options.md

 ## Low-level engine options

-### `pingTimeout`
+### `pingInterval`

-Default value: `20000`
+Default value: `25000`

 This value is used in the heartbeat mechanism, which periodically checks if the connection is still alive between the server and the client.

-The server sends a ping, and if the client does not answer with a pong within `pingTimeout` ms, the server considers that the connection is closed.
+The server sends a ping packet every `pingInterval` ms, and if the client does not answer with a pong within `pingTimeout` ms, the server considers that the connection is closed.

-Similarly, if the client does not receive a ping from the server within `pingInterval + pingTimeout` ms, the client also considers that the connection is closed.
+Similarly, if the client does not receive a ping packet from the server within `pingInterval + pingTimeout` ms, then the client also considers that the connection is closed.

 In both cases, the disconnection reason will be: `ping timeout`